-9. Victims have the right to safety, to be informed and to provide input to the community supervision team.
+9. Victims have the right to safety, to be informed and to provide input to the Community Supervision Team (CST).

 Physical and psychological safety is a necessary condition for victims to begin recovery related to sexual abuse.
-Victims experience additional trauma when they are blamed or
+Victims experience additional trauma when they are blamed or not believed, which may be more damaging than the abuse itself.32 Victim impact is substantially reduced when victims are believed, protected and adequately supported.